 Nisargshala, What is it?

 Modern humans lived in nature for most of their long history.
-Even once colonization into cities occurred, people were surrounded by nature in the fields and farms where they lived.And until thirty or so years ago, children still spent the bulk majority of their free time in contact with nature.
+Even once colonization into cities occurred, people were surrounded by nature in the fields and farms where they lived.And until thirty or so years ago, People still spent the bulk majority of their free time in contact with nature.
 Urbanization brought about parks and playgrounds to play in; fields, forests, and empty lots to explore; and even in nearby backyards.
 Children freely played, explored, and interacted with nature without restriction.

 Free play in nature encourages children to create games with their own invented rules, conduct experiments with nature, and learn lessons that aren’t “taught” by anyone.
 These types of “no rules” situations promote inventive play and give children a deeper understanding of nature.